 What is Onur Air?

 Onur Air began operations in 1992 as a private enterprise in the Turkish aviation sector.
 In May of the same year, the airline operated its first flight from Istanbul to Ercan in Northern Cyprus, beginning its journey as a low-cost carrier.
 Over time, the airline grew, and by 2003, it carried its ten millionth passenger, a milestone in the company’s history.
-The airline continued to expand and grow, steadily increasing its fleet size and route network.
+The airline continued to expand, steadily increasing its fleet size and route network.
 In 2015, Onur Air celebrated another milestone by carrying its 100 millionth passenger, strengthening its position in the Turkish air transportation market.

 1992 – 2022